revilowaldow/BITC/Locations/Kathkach/The Cooking Association/The Bloodmarble Butchery.md

     A sealed sub-chamber where offal, bones, and scraps are rendered down for stock, glue, oils—or more esoteric purposes.
 Alchemists often collaborate here under risky conditions.
 - **Secret Passage**
 	Rumours claim a tunnel beneath the Render Pit leads to a forgotten, pre-guild slaughterhouse—and possibly ancient forbidden recipes.

+**NPC – Master Cleft**: Gruff, aging dwarf with immaculate tools and no patience for waste.
+Wears a leather apron covered in knife sheaths and a necklace made from beast fangs.
+Knows more about people than he lets on—because he watches how they cut.